-- A. Location Map - B. Property Information
+- A. Location Map

+- B. Property Information
-IT IS RECOMMENDED THAT THE COMMISSION:

-CEQA FINDING:
+It is recommended that the Commission:

-Find that the activity is not subject to the requirements of CEQA pursuant to Title 14, California Code of Regulations, Section 15060 (c)(3) because the activity is not a project as defined by Public Resources Code Section 21065 and Title 14, California Code of Regulations, Section 15378.
+CEQA FINDING: Find that the subject acceptance of an offer of dedication is not subject to the requirements of CEQA pursuant to California Code of Regulations, Title 14, section 15060, subdivision (c)(3), because the subject activity is not a project as defined by Public Resources Code section 21065 and California Code of Regulations, Title 14, section 15378.
+AUTHORIZATION: Approve and authorize the acceptance of the Irrevocable Offer to Dedicate Public Access Easement recorded on July 29, 2003 as Document No. 03-2165342, Official Records of Los Angeles County.

-AUTHORIZATION:

-Approve and Authorize the acceptance of the Irrevocable Offer to Dedicate Public Access Easement recorded on September 29, 1995 as Document No. 95-1585059, Official Records of Los Angeles County.

 Authorize the execution, acknowledgment, and recordation of the acceptance and consent to record on behalf of the California State Lands Commission, in substantially the form of the copy of such document on file in the Sacramento office of the Commission.

+EXHIBIT B ADDRESS OWNER AT TIME OF CURRENT ASSESSOR OTD EXPIRATION OTD RECORDING OFFER OWNER PARCEL # DATE DATA 20900 Pacific Coast Hwy.
+Gregory J. Bonann, Trustee of the Gregory J. Bonann Trust of 1995 Gregory J. Bonann 4450-008-049 Los Angeles County July 29, 2024 Document No. 03-2165342